Onyomi vs. Kunyomi: Because What You Kanji Isn’t What You Get

 How to Learn Onyomi and Kunyomi Once and for All

 The good news is that the rules I just laid out above apply to many cases.
 The bad news is that judging exactly when you need to use onyomi and kunyomi readings is something that must be learned through experience and frequent encounters with the real Japanese language as it’s used by natives.

-Whatever content you choose, the key is to learn new kanji and their proper readings in context to remember them better with interactive subtitles and video-based flashcards.
+Whatever content you choose, the key is to learn new kanji and their proper readings in context to remember them better.

 With practice, you’ll get better at choosing the right kanji readings at the right times.

 Don’t be embarrassed to be wrong, and don’t be afraid to ask about words that you don’t know.

 In time, as you get more familiar with the language, these differences will become second nature.

 All languages have their quirks, and in the end, that’s what makes them so unique and special.